EmlynC/flock_interview/README.md

 # What future features do you think we might be able to build based on this API?

-Flock insures drones in flight, so I'll keep to features that sense within that context.
+Flock insures drones in flight, so I'll keep to features that make sense within that context.

-The drones are priced and in various currencies, we could connect to an FX API (xe.com etc) to resolve the price to a given currency to normalise the data.
+The drones are priced, and in various currencies, we could connect to an FX API (xe.com etc) to resolve the price to a given currency to normalise the data.
 This allows us to assess the cost of underlying asset, it's likely to be a key component of insuring it.